davvies/Garden_of_code/README.md

-# A-Night-at-Shibuya-Crossing
+# Garden of Code

 ## *NOTE*
-### This project only contains the scripts for A.N.A.S.C.
+### This project only contains the scripts for Garden of Code.
 For the full source, feel free to message